data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

-speed of execution is it's short you don't have to go and take a big tea break every time you want to to run some code for example it's a columnar base to database so if you're familiar with other databases like MySQL for example those are typically although
+speed of execution is it's short you don't have to go and take a big tea break every time you want to to run some code for example.

+It's a columnar
+base to database so if you're familiar with other databases like MySQL for example those are typically although